An explanation of the different meanings of the English phrasal verb 'bring up' from a native speaker, with lots of example sentences

 THE BASICS

-To 'bring up' is a phrasal verb with very diverse meanings and consists of the verb 'to bring', meaning to take something to a place with you, and the prepositional particle 'up', meaning in the direction away from the ground or towards the sky ↑.
+As I mentioned at the beginning, 'bring up' is a phrasal verb with very diverse meanings and consists of the verb 'to bring', meaning to take something to a place with you, and the prepositional particle 'up', meaning a movement in the direction away from the ground or towards the sky ↑.

 Can you bring me some water please?
 (Here the speaker is not moving and wants the water to come to them, where they are speaking.)